hcurotta/citidash/docs/API.md

 ### Acknowledge Notification

-Acknowledge a notification, changing it's unread status to false.
+Acknowledge a notification, changing its read status to true.

 #### Request